waldolemmer/waldolemmer.github.io/guides/gentoo/cross-cpu-binhost/index.md

 Specifically, packages may be built with CFLAGS and USE flags tailored to the target's CPU, even if that makes them incompatible with the host's CPU.

-![./emerge-for-target.sh, triggering two emerge runs (one on the host for the binhost and one on the target), followed by a command that prints the binhost's CFLAGS](emerge-script-output.png)
+<Image alt='./emerge-for-target.sh, triggering two emerge runs (one on the host
+           for the binhost and one on the target), followed by a command that prints the binhost&#39;s CFLAGS'
+       img={require('./emerge-script-output.png')} />

 ## Requirements